Are Avocados Fattening or Can They Help You Lose Weight?

 One of the biggest and most persistent dietary myths is that it is primarily eating fat that makes you fat.

-Yet there is such a world of difference between the various types of dietary fats that lumping them all together, as some doctors and dietitians are still doing, is almost unbelievable.
+Yet there is such a world of difference between the type of fats found in avocados versus those in processed oils that lumping them all together, as some doctors and dietitians are still doing, is almost unbelievable.

-While you could debate the merits of saturated animal fats (and some, like the very knowledgeable people at the Weston Price Institute would argue in their favor).
-And the trans and hydrogenated fats found in margarine and the vegetable shortening and processed oils in so many supermarket products are clearly cause for concern.
-There is a lot of evidence that the highly refined carbohydrates, that are so prevalent in the modern diet, are far bigger source of the growing epidemic of obesity and associated diseases.
+While you could debate the merits of saturated animal fats, and the inflammatory trans and hydrogenated fats found in margarine and vegetable oils are clearly cause for concern, there is now a lot of evidence that the highly refined carbohydrates, so prevalent in the modern diet, are a far bigger source of the growing epidemic of obesity and associated diseases.

 Avocado, Calories and Monounsaturated Fats

-As an added benefit, diets high in the oleic fatty acids found in avocados may help reduce your blood levels of unhealthy LDL cholesterol at the same time as raising beneficial HDL cholesterol.
+As an added benefit, diets high in the oleic fatty acids found in avocados have been shown to help reduce your blood levels of unhealthy LDL cholesterol at the same time as raising beneficial HDL cholesterol.

 Monounsaturated fatty acids also aid in the absorption of fat soluble nutrients from the meal they are eaten with.
 The nutritional properties of avocado on its own are outstanding, but when eaten in a salad or with other antioxidant rich vegetables, it can greatly increase your uptake of their nutrients as well.

 Aside from the obvious health benefits of getting more nutrition out of the food you are eating, this can also help reduce excessive hunger over time.
 This is because the feeling of being hungry is not always associated with a real need by our bodies for more food.